OWASP/www-project-web-security-testing-guide/latest/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/02-Test_Application_Platform_Configuration.md

 - 40x (not found) error messages.
 A large amount of these from the same source might be indicative of a CGI scanner tool being used against the web server
 - 50x (server error) messages.
 These can be an indication of an attacker abusing parts of the application which fail unexpectedly.
 For example, the first phases of a SQL injection attack will produce these error message when the SQL query is not properly constructed and its execution fails on the back end database.

-Log statistics or analysis should not be generated, nor stored, in the same server that produces the logs.
+Log statistics or analysis should not be generated, not stored, in the same server that produces the logs.
 Otherwise, an attacker might, through a web server vulnerability or improper configuration, gain access to them and retrieve similar information as would be disclosed by log files themselves.

 ## References